 Everyone loves a knockout, but they also love a champion who wins consistently.
 As of this post, James, 49, is 77-10-3 (47 KOs) and one of only two active fighters still fighting since I first began covering boxing in 1987.
 (WBO NABO Lightweight Champion Ray Beltran, 36, is the other active fighter.)

 James’ career is remarkable and I caught up with him in September for the first time since the early 2000s.
 It’s hard to imagine all that Toney has achieved and that he’s still fighting.
 But he is and he’s as sharp as ever.

 Critics may frown on James continuing in the most brutal of sports, but James keeps pulling off the wins in what’s today is the world’s richest sport.

-Boxing is the pinnacle of purses as of 2015 surpassing NASCAR when Manny Pacquiao fought Floyd Mayweather for financial gains of over $500 million, with more than $400 million in 2014.
+Boxing is the pinnacle of purses as of 2015 surpassing NASCAR, NBA, NFL, and Soccer when Manny Pacquiao fought Floyd Mayweather.
+Mayweather had financial gains of over $500 million, with more than $400 million in 2014.

 And after all, isn’t that what boxing is all about?
 Entertainment for diehard fans who want to see their gladiators walk into the ring as challengers and step out of the ring as world champions?